 The teaching of the Corpus Hermeticum is similar in its ideas to Neoplatonic teachings and the many related esoteric traditions, and thereby believed by most scholars today to be from Greek origin rather than Egyptian.
 Although it is thought it could have come from Greeks living in Egypt during the period of Greek rule (305–30 BC).
 One theory is that in order to gain more authenticity or popularity it was given an Egyptian origin story by the Greeks because to many of them the ancient Egyptians were seen as possessors of a great and mysterious secret knowledge due to the pyramids.

-The Corpus Hermeticum in Chapter 1 begins with a conversation between Poimandres (translates as Shepherd of Man) and the purported author of the book, Hermes Trismegistus (Hermes Thrice-Greatest aka Thrice-Great aka Thrice-Born), who was believed by many during the Renaissance period to have been “the messenger of the gods” from the ancient Greek tradition, Hermes, as well as being the same scribe and mediator to the gods with a different name, Thoth, of the Ancient Egyptians.
+The Corpus Hermeticum in Chapter 1 (scroll down at page) begins with a conversation between Poimandres (translates as Shepherd of Man) and the purported author of the book, Hermes Trismegistus (Hermes Thrice-Greatest aka Thrice-Great aka Thrice-Born), who was believed by many during the Renaissance period to have been “the messenger of the gods” from the ancient Greek tradition, Hermes, as well as being the same scribe and mediator to the gods with a different name, Thoth, of the Ancient Egyptians.

 The conversation begins with Poimandres appearing to Hermes and giving him a profound mystical vision and then explaining to him that he was, in fact, God, the Supreme Being.
 The same type of narrative is found in the Bhagavad Gita from ancient India, wherein Arjuna is shown a mystical vision by a being who then claims to be God — and then teaches him essentially the same thing as the Corpus Hermeticum.